goooseman/devsparks-blog/NOTES.md

 - Back-end: Go, Hugo, Remark42
 - Front-end: HTML, CSS, JavaScript (for interactive elements)

 Should have Makefile to serve and build project.
-Both commands should use docker.
+Should have docker-compose to serve the project together with remark42.

 ### Remark42 integration